Australian state and territorial governments should be abolished.

 For example, it would obviously be preferable if there was only one property titles system covering the entirety of Australia, administered by the Australian federal government, instead of a separate property titles system for each Australian state and territory, administered by each Australian state and territorial government.

-This significant change would result in a considerable strengthening of democracy in the House of Representatives in the Australian Federal Parliament, so that it would be much more difficult for the House of Representatives to subversively produce anti-democratic outcomes by approving federal policies and laws for Australia which do not represent the majority will of Australian citizens.
+This significant change would result in a considerable strengthening of democracy in the Australian Forum of Representatives in the Australian Parliament, so that it would be much more difficult for the Australian Forum of Representatives to subversively produce anti-democratic outcomes by approving federal policies and laws for Australia which do not represent the majority will of Australian citizens.

-The ultimate objective is to enable every Australian citizen aged eighteen years and over to vote voluntarily via the internet or via telephone on every issue that our elected representatives currently decide on our behalf, so that the majority will of Australian citizens is reflected in every issue decided in the House of Representatives.
+The ultimate objective is to enable every Australian citizen aged 18 years or over to vote voluntarily via the internet or via telephone on every issue that their elected Australian Representatives currently decide on their behalf, so that the majority will of Australian citizens is reflected in every issue decided in the Australian Forum of Representatives.

-All Australian citizens should be issued with a federal identity card which shows their photograph, full name, date of birth, address and identification number, but which contains no electronically stored data, no biometric data and no other data of any type.
+All Australian citizens should be required to obtain an Australian Identity Card (AIC) compulsorily, which shows their photograph, full name, address, date of birth and Australian Identity Number (AIN) but which contains no electronically stored data, no biometric data and no other data of any type.

-A flat rate of Goods and Services Tax (GST) of 30% should be charged by the Australian federal government on all goods and services sold in Australia, including food and rent, with no exceptions apart from the obvious exception of second-hand goods, in order to facilitate efficient administration of the Goods and Services Tax (GST) by Australian citizens, Australian businesses, Australian not-for-profit entities and Australian federal government entities.
+A flat rate of Goods and Services Tax (GST) of 25% should be charged by the Australian federal government on all goods and services produced in Australia and sold in Australia, including food and rent, with no exceptions apart from the obvious exception of second-hand goods, in order to facilitate efficient administration of the Goods and Services Tax (GST) by Australian citizens, Australian businesses, Australian not-for-profit entities and Australian federal government entities.

 The Goods and Services Tax (GST) should not be charged on second-hand goods under any circumstances.